devecchijr/apiPub/README.md

 # IRIS ApiPub

-IRIS ApiPub is an [Open Source](https://en.wikipedia.org/wiki/Open_source) project with the main intention to automatically **publish RESTful API's** built with [Intersystems IRIS technology](https://www.intersystems.com/try-intersystems-iris-for-free/), in the simplest and fastest way possible, using the [Open API Specification](https://swagger.io/specification/) (OAS 3.0) standard.
+This personal [Open Source](https://en.wikipedia.org/wiki/Open_source) project has the main intention to automatically **publish RESTful API's** built with [Intersystems IRIS technology](https://www.intersystems.com/try-intersystems-iris-for-free/), in the simplest and fastest way possible, using the [Open API Specification](https://swagger.io/specification/) (OAS 3.0) standard.

 It allows the user to focus mainly on the **implementation** and business rules of API’s (Web Methods), abstracting and automating other aspects related to **documentation, exposure, dispatching and monitoring** of services.